|

 Ingredient Notes

 • Cocoa Powder: Gives the dough its chocolate base, making these bars richer than a regular chocolate chip cookie bar.
+Use any brand you like or have on hand.

-It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+It’s important to note that when making substitutions in recipes, the texture and flavour may be slightly different.
 However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions